typelevel/Laika/docs/05-extending-laika/03-implementing-directives.md

 First you might want to avoid to reinvent the wheel and ensure the directive idea you had is not already covered.
 Secondly you could look at the existing directive implementations as examples and guidelines for creating your own.

-All available directives are documented in the chapter @:ref(Standard Directives), their source code can be found [here][directive-api]
+All available directives are documented in the chapter [Standard Directives], their source code can be found [here][directive-api]

 [directive-api]: https://github.com/planet42/Laika/blob/master/core/src/main/scala/laika/directive/StandardDirectives.scala